 Article 16 – Decision-making process

-Members who are unable to participate in a General Assembly can be represented via a written proxy given to a member of their choice.
+Institutional members in good standing who are unable to participate in a General Assembly can be represented via a written proxy given to a member of their choice.
 Members may participate in and/or vote during the General Assembly in person and/or via conference call, electronic medium or through a combination of these methods.

 If the voting result is tied, the Chair or his/her substitute will have the casting vote.